 Pre-webinar prep:

-- Panel prep: as you would with any other educational event, work with your team and speakers to ensure all are prepared to address the content and topics of the webinar, including preparing them with all questions that may be asked, opinions they may asked to give.
+• Panel prep: as you would with any other educational event, work with your team and speakers to ensure all are prepared to address the content and topics of the webinar, including preparing them with all questions that may be asked, and opinions they may be asked to give.
 Please feel free to have your team and speakers refer to HBA Virtual Presentations - Speaker & Recording Tips (1).pdf

-- Develop your materials such as:
+• Develop your materials such as:

-- Other optional items: poll questions, handouts to be shared with attendees, a few Q&A questions to be prepared should attendees not ask enough questions via the chat
+• Other optional items: poll questions, handouts to be shared with attendees, a few Q&A questions to be prepared should attendees not ask enough questions via the chat

 Step 6: technical rehearsal

 Before the rehearsal, identify your technical leader: at least one of your team members should be savvy with the webinar platform so they can be the "Host".
 This person will assist and guide the team and speakers through any technical elements (such as video camera sharing, breakout rooms, polling, etc).
-It is helpful to inform your technical leader of elements such as polling, breakouts, etc that you are hoping to make use of prior to the technical rehearsal, so they can be prepared.
-Be sure to use same technical leader for the live event.
+It is helpful to inform your technical leader of elements such as polling, breakouts, etc that you are hoping to make use of before the technical rehearsal, so they can be prepared.
+Be sure to use the same technical leader for the live event.

-Please make use of HBA's Zoom tech support tips.
-These are a collection of technical tips and nuances that HBA's staff have learned over the years, which will help you to run your event smoothly and look polished.
+Please make use of HBA's Zoom tech support tipsThese are a collection of technical tips and nuances that HBA's staff have learned over the years, which will help you run your event smoothly and look polished.

 During the tech rehearsal: